 Counting Thyme by Melanie Conklin REALISTIC (ages 8 – 12)

 Thyme and her family are uprooted in order to move to New York so her little brother can get the cancer treatment he needs.
 Mostly all Thyme can think about is moving home and missing her best friend although she’s torn between her love of her brother and family.
-When Thyme’s brother takes a turn for the worse, all that she’s been thinking and wondering culminates into a new acceptance of the meaning of home.
-It was gut-wrenching to share in Thyme’s journey but well-worth it.
+When Thyme’s brother takes a turn for the worse, all that she’s been thinking and wondering culminate into a new acceptance of the meaning of home.
+It was gut-wrenching to share in Thyme’s journey but well worth it.

 All Rise for the Honorable Perry T. Cook by Leslie Connor REALISTIC (ages 8 – 12)

 This book hooked me from the first page, taking me on a coming of age story that was both heartbreaking and filled with hope.
 Perry is well-loved by his mother and her friends. . . in prison.
 That’s where Perry has lived since he was born eleven years ago.
 But in an unexpected and unpleasant turn of events, his best friend’s stepfather, the new District Attorney, forces Perry to leave the prison.
 Not only that, the DA tries to stall Perry’s mother’s parole hearing.
 Perry discovers the stories behind the inmates lives, hoping that they’ll be helpful in reuniting him with his mother.
 This story will stay with you long after you read the last page.
 (This book is on my BEST CHILDREN’S CHAPTER BOOKS OF 2016 list!)